ASCA Program Participation

 The 2018 guidance Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices provides additional helpful information regarding declarations of conformity and their essential role in regulatory review.

-The ASCA Pilot Includes Specifications
+The ASCA Includes Specifications

-In accordance with the MDUFA IV commitment letter, the ASCA Pilot includes both cross-cutting (horizontal) and device-specific (vertical) standards that are of public health significance and provide or can provide the means to establish acceptance criteria.
+In accordance with the MDUFA IV commitment letter, the ASCA includes both cross-cutting (horizontal) and device-specific (vertical) standards that are of public health significance and provide or can provide the means to establish acceptance criteria.

 The FDA selected standards and tests from the biocompatibility, basic safety, and essential performance series based on input from the medical device community.

-Consult The ASCA Pilot Standards
+Consult The ASCA Standards

-Manufacturers should continue to rely on other FDA-recognized standards and provide conformance declarations in premarket submissions (see Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices); however, other standards will not be eligible for the benefits of the ASCA Pilot.
+Manufacturers should continue to rely on other FDA-recognized standards and provide conformance declarations in premarket submissions (see Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices); however, other standards will not be eligible for the benefits of the ASCA Program.

 Resources